List of accolades received by Whitney Houston

 Although music was her primary source of accomplishment, Houston also received nominations and awards for other works in philanthropy, film and television.
 Houston received two Emmy Awards in 1986 and 1988, the former for a 1986 Grammy Awards performance, and the latter for having her song "One Moment in Time" being played during coverage of the 1988 Seoul Olympics.
 Houston was nominated for several acting awards for her works in The Bodyguard, Waiting to Exhale, The Preacher's Wife and Sparkle, later winning the NAACP Image Award for Outstanding Actress for her role in The Preacher's Wife.
 Houston's work on Cinderella won her another Emmy nomination.
 Houston received a United Negro College Fund award, a Presidential honor and a VH1 Honors Award for her philanthropy work.

 Houston has been inducted into multiple halls of fame, including the Georgia Music Hall of Fame, the New Jersey Hall of Fame, the Songwriters Hall of Fame and the National Rhythm & Blues Hall of Fame as well as the Grammy Hall of Fame.
-In 2019, Houston's landmark recording of "I Will Always Love You" was inducted into the Library of Congress' National Recording Registry in 2019.
+Houston's landmark recording of "I Will Always Love You" was inducted into the Library of Congress' National Recording Registry for the class of 2019.
 In 2020, Houston was inducted into the Rock and Roll Hall of Fame on her first nomination.
 A prominent black female entertainer, she was also inducted into the BET Walk of Fame and the Soul Train Hall of Fame.